QuiCM/JumpPads/README.md

 ========

 Provides areas that players can stand on to be jumped.
-Create a Terraria trampoline\n
+- Create a Terraria trampoline
-Enhance your adventure map
+- Enhance your adventure map
-Etc
+- Etc